LivioWW6/Unity-i18n-TMP-Localization/README.md

 See ‘I18n.cs’ for Daniel Erdmann notes.

 Sample Language Files
-These are located in the Resources folder.
+The language translation files are located in the Resources folder.
 A file must exist for each language used.

 The ‘\n’ text is a linefeed

-Sample English File

-ButtonTxt=Translated Button
-ButtonTMP=Translated TMP Button
-LanguageLegacy=English\nThis example scene uses both the Legacy button and text box, plus an optional dropbox picker.
-LanguageTMP=English\nThis example scene uses both the new TMP button and text box, plus an optional dropbox picker.

-Sample Italian File

-ButtonTxt=Pulsante tradotto
-ButtonTMP=Pulsante TMP tradotto
-LanguageLegacy=Italian\nQuesta scena di esempio utilizza sia il pulsante Legacy che la casella di testo, oltre a un selettore dropbox opzionale.
-LanguageTMP=Italian\nQuesta scena di esempio utilizza sia il nuovo pulsante TMP che la casella di testo, oltre a un selettore dropbox opzionale.